FIT (Faecal Immunochemical Test) Stool Test

 Simple and non-invasive colorectal cancer screening

-Advantages of the iFOBT:
+Advantages of FIT Screening:

 -